divamk22/Stock-Price-Prediction-Flipr-Hackathon-5.0/README.md

     - ANN - 0.05687169907013186
     - linear SVR - 0.08538380653520825
     - RBF SVR - 0.09271939343844929
-The result was published in an excel file with stock indices and stock prices as its data.

 - Part-02:
 Here, for time series analysis, we used LSTM (RNN) for the prediction and it was favoured over ARIMA (Auto Regressive Integrated Moving Average) model, due to its performance.
-I used a Multiple Parallel LSTM, which uses a window based approach for prediction.
+I used a Multiple-Parallel LSTM, which uses a window based approach for prediction.
 The time series prediction was done for Put-Call Ratio.
-AFter the prediction of the ratio, these values were put in the train dataset in the attribute "Put-Call Ratio" and the prediction of the stock prices were done using ANN (which was used in part-1) and the result was published in an excel file with stock indices and stock prices as its data.
+After the prediction of the ratio, these values were put in the train dataset, in the attribute "Put-Call Ratio" and the prediction of the stock prices were done using ANN (which was used in part-1) and the result was published in an excel file with stock indices and stock prices as its data.